-Case study #1: Sequential liquid-based genomic testing quides treatment selection of an oligoastrocytoma patient
+Case study #1: Sequential liquid-based genomic testing guides treatment selection of an oligoastrocytoma patient

 A Chinese female was diagnosed with advanced anaplastic oligoastrocytoma (AO) at age of 20 (2012).
 The patient underwent adjuvant radiotherapy concurrent with temozolomide, completed in June 2014.
 The patient was diagnosed of lung metastasis in April 2016.
 Subsequently, she received three cycles of chemotherapy.
 However, in November 2016 the patient developed AO metastasis to right supraclavicular lymph nodes.
-Two testing of ctDNA extracted from the patient's blood samples using Genetron's comprehensive and focused gene panels revealed BRAF V600E and PIK3CA K776E mutations, and so the patient was prescribed vemurafenib and everolimus with stable control of disease for 12 months.
+Two testing of ctDNA extracted from the patient was prescribed vemurafenib and everolimus with stable control of disease for 12 months.
 The patient recaught cough and respiratory distress in January 2018, and was diagnosed with rapid progress in lung and brain lesions, considering drug resistance in targeted therapy.
 The third testing of ctDNA in January 2018 demonstrated amplification of ERBB2.
-BRAF V600E and PIK3CA K776E mutations still existed with similar mutation frequency.
+BRAF V600E and PIK3CA K776E mutation frequency.
 So the patient was treated with trastuzumab.
 However, trastuzumab failed to work this time and she died in February 2018 due to the rapid progress of the disease.
 The patient overall survived 22 months after metastasis with targeted therapies guided by our genomic testing service.